Nottinghamshire sink design company has been sold to historic US manufacturer

 Nottinghamshire sink design company sold to historic US manufacturer

-Concrete basin and sink manufacturer Kast, based near Mansfield, has been sold to US-based Kohler Co. for an undisclosed sum.
+Sherwood Forest-based concrete basin and sink manufacturer Kast has been sold to US-based Kohler Co. for an undisclosed sum.

-Kast, in Boughton, designs, manufactures and delivers contemporary concrete basins for homeowners, designers and architects around the world.
+Kast, of Meden Road, Boughton, designs, manufactures and delivers contemporary concrete basins for homeowners, designers and architects around the world.

 Founded 150 years ago, Kohler owns a range of kitchen and bathroom furniture brands, including Ann Sacks, Mira and Rada, manufacturing and distributing products globally.